On the polar cap cascade pair multiplicity of young pulsars: Curvature Radiation

 In Fig.~\ref{fig:fe2CR} we plot the fraction of the primary particle energy emitted as CR photons after the particle has traveled distance $\CR{s}=1$.
 Shown are contours of $\CR{\zeta}(\CR{s})$ as a function of the initial particle energy $\epsilonP^0$ and the radius of curvature of magnetic field lines $\rhoC$.
 For smaller values of $\CR{s}$ the whole plot would move to the right.
 CR is most efficient in transferring particle energy into the cascade in the parameter space corresponding to the lower right triangular region of Fig.~\ref{fig:fe2CR}.
 Going from the upper left (smaller $\epsilonP^0$, larger $\rhoC$) to the lower right (larger $\epsilonP^0$, smaller $\rhoC$) on this plot, not only the particle energy increases but also the fraction of the energy which can go into the cascade.

-For a certain range of $\epsilonP^0$ and $\rhoC$ the value of the energy put into the cascade by the primary particle grows faster than the energy of that particle.
+For a certain range of $\epsilonP^0$ and $\rhoC$ the energy put into the cascade by the primary particle grows faster than the energy of that particle, i.e. the fraction of particle's energy going into the cascade increases stronger than linearly with the energy of the particle.
 For more or less regular global magnetic fields, with $\rhoC\gtrsim10^7\mbox{cm}$, the transition between effective and ineffective CR cascades occurs at particle energies $\epsilonP\sim10^7$, and the efficiency is very sensitive to the particle energy.
 In this parameter range even a modest increase of the primary particle energy can result in a large boost of the cascade multiplicity.